 33: INCOME TAX EXPENSE (Rs.
 In lakhs)

-33. INCOME TAX EXPENSE 2020-21 2019-20
+2021-22 2020-21

-(a) Income tax expense 2020-21 2013-20
+(a) Income tax expense

 Current tax

-Current tax on profits for the year
+Current tax on profits for the year - -

-Adjustments for current tax of prior periods · · -
+Adjustments for current tax of prior periods - -

 Total current tax expense - -

 Deferred tax

 Increase in deferred tax liabilities

 MAT Credit

 Total deferred tax expense/(benefit)

 Income tax expense

 (b) Reconciliation of effective tax rate:

-Profit before income tax expense (714.94) (8,115.21)
+Profit before income tax expense (244.32) (714.94

 Enacted income tax rate in India applicable to the Company 26%

 Tax effect of:

 Temporary difference on account of timing difference of depreciation

 Temporary difference (u/s 43B)

 Deferred tax asset on provision for expected credit loss - 186.53

 Temporary difference on account of freehold land

 Tax effect of Remeasurement of the defined benefit plans

 Income offered in previous year's return

 Others

 Income tax expense - -

 Weighted average tax rate for the year

 (c) Amounts recognised in Other comprehensive income

 Items that will not be reclassified to profit or loss

-Remeasurements gain/(loss) on defined benefit plans 40.42
+Remeasurements gain/(loss) on defined benefit plans - -

-Tax on above -
+Tax on above - -

-Tax off above - 40.42
+- -

 (d) Amounts recognised directly in equity

 No aggregate amounts of current and deferred tax

 have arisen in the reporting period

 which have been recognised in equity and not in

 Statement of profit and loss or Other

 comprehensive income.